Unusual Florida Islands and Their Conch Republic Secession From the United States

 - Pigeon Key

-Visit a museum about railroad great Henry Flagler, who built the first bridges linking Miami to Key West.
+Visit a museum about railroad great Henry Flagler, who built the first bridges linking Miami to Key West to use for passenger trains.
+Seven Mile Bridge runs past this island.

 - Swim with the dolphins at Dolphin Research Center Marathon FL